Circa Survive

-Circa Survive was an American rock band from Philadelphia, Pennsylvania, that formed in 2004.
-Founded by singer Anthony Green and guitarist Colin Frangicetto, the band consisted of former members from This Day Forward and Taken.
+Circa Survive is an American rock band from Philadelphia, Pennsylvania.
+It was formed in 2004 by lead vocalist Anthony Green and guitarist Colin Frangicetto, joined soon after by guitarist Brendan Ekstrom, bassist Nick Beard and drummer Steve Clifford.

-Circa Survive quickly made a name for themselves in the indie music scene in little over two years with their 2005 debut album, Juturna, and second album, On Letting Go, released in 2007.
-Both albums were released on Equal Vision Records.
-Their third album, Blue Sky Noise, was released via Atlantic Records in 2010.
-After parting ways with Atlantic Records, the band's fourth album, Violent Waves, was released independently in 2012.
-Their fifth album, Descensus, was released by Sumerian Records in 2014, and their sixth, The Amulet, with Hopeless Records in October 2017.
-The band would follow with two EPs on Rise Records: A Dream About Love in October 2021, and A Dream About Death in February 2022.
-The band would then announce an indefinite hiatus in October 2022.
-Anthony Green would later confirm a permanent disbandment in May 2025, by responding "yes" to a now-deleted Threads post asking if Circa was over.

-Circa Survive's first release was the EP, The Inuit Sessions, on March 18, 2005.
-It contained four tracks: "Act Appalled", "Handshakes at Sunrise", "The Great Golden Baby", and "Suspending Disbelief".
+Green was the former lead singer of Saosin.
+The band's debut album Juturna was released in 2005 on Equal Vision Records, as was its follow-up On Letting Go.
+Their third album Blue Sky Noise was released in 2010 on Atlantic Records.
+For their fourth album Violent Waves in 2012, the band went independent.
+Their final two albums, Descensus (2014) and The Amulet (2017), were released on Sumerian and Hopeless Records, respectively.

+In 2022, Circa Survive announced an indefinite hiatus.
+Green confirmed in 2025 that it was a permanent disbandment.
+Following the breakup, Green became the lead vocalist of the supergroup L.S.
+Dunes.

+In February of 2026, it was announced that the band would be a part of the Louder Than Life 2026 lineup, for reunion show on the 19th of September.

 History

 Formation and The Inuit Sessions (2004-2005)

-Vocalist Anthony Green left the band Saosin, in 2004, later noting "the big thing was that I was just scared.
+Vocalist Anthony Green left the band Saosin in 2004, later noting "the big thing was that I was just scared.
 I was scared of committing".
-Green met up with Colin Frangicetto, a friend with whom he had "jammed" during his stay, and they decided to begin recording and recruiting.
+Green returned to his hometown of Philadelphia and met up with his friend Colin Frangicetto, and they decided to begin recording and recruiting.
 Thus, Circa Survive was born.

 Frangicetto and Green, with full support from Equal Vision Records, then recruited Brendan Ekstrom.
 Ekstrom had been Frangicetto's bandmate in This Day Forward, which had recently disbanded.
 Both Ekstrom and Frangicetto had toured with Taken during their This Day Forward days, and procured Nick Beard, the previous bass guitarist of Taken, as Circa Survive's next member.
 The band met Stephen Clifford through Vadim Taver of the band Marigold (and also from This Day Forward); "Steve jammed with us for a week and from there it was on," said Frangicetto.